crea-plus/vue-assignment/README.md

 ### Core Requirements
 The app should have two views:

-- List View
+- List View // / route
-    - a scrollable list of phonebook entries
+    - a scrollable list of phonebook entries // PhoneBookList
-    - each entry contains a profile pic (a circle with the person's initials), full name and phone number
+    - each entry contains a profile pic (a circle with the person's initials), full name and phone number // PhoneBookEntry
-    - a search bar that filters the list to only entries that contain the search query in the person's name
+    - a search bar that filters the list to only entries that contain the search query in the person's name // PhoneBookSearch
-    - clicking a person opens the detail view
+    - clicking a person opens the detail view // should use router-link
-- Detail View
+- Detail View // /:id route?
     - a form with editable input fields for all data pertaining to a single person
+    - a button to save the changes
+    - a button to go back to the list view probably ? // should use router-link

+1. The app should use the provided mock API to fetch the data.
+2. store the data in a global state using Pinia.
+3. create 3 features? (search, list, detail) as separate components.

 The data to be displayed should be fetched from our mock API, documented below.